Gene Wu: Personal life

-Wu is married to Miya Shay (a reporter for ABC 13 in Houston, Texas) and has two children, Winston and Lyndon Wu.
+Wu is married to Miya Shay (a reporter for ABC 13 in Houston, Texas) and has two children.

 He has served as a tutor for at-risk youths in the Grad-Lab and Twilight programs at Sharpstown High School and as a mentor for adults with the nonprofit, Skills 4 Living.
 Wu has been a volunteer and trainer for Neighborhood Centers Inc. In that capacity, he conducts monthly workshops where he has helped several thousand Harris County residents become United States citizens.